SAH Inclusion, Diversity, Equity, Accountability, and Sustainability (IDEAS) Initiative

 As SAH celebrates its 80th anniversary in 2020, the organization’s leadership has developed a plan that will shape SAH into the diverse and sustainable academic society it aspires to be at its 100th anniversary.
 At this moment, we wish to engage the SAH membership, leadership, and architectural historians everywhere to think about how the organization should evolve.
 The SAH IDEAS Initiative will serve as a conceptual framework to both evaluate and, where necessary, change SAH’s systems and policies.
 Using the core concepts of diversity, equity, and inclusion as a foundation, we have expanded the scope of our work through the IDEAS acronym which encompasses Inclusion, Diversity, Equity, Accountability and Sustainability.

 The SAH IDEAS Initiative will inform SAH’s 2021–2025 strategic plan that is underway now, as well as future strategic plans that will be written in the next 20 years.
 Beginning in 2020, the Initiative has set SAH in motion, examining its status quo and implementing activities for meaningful and sustainable change in all areas including membership, programs, publications, fellowships, awards, opportunities, advocacy, outreach, and every aspect of SAH’s work.
-The six new SAH Affiliate Groups form a foundation for core aspects of the Initiative.
+The SAH Affiliate Groups form a foundation for core aspects of the Initiative.

 SAH commits to implementing the SAH IDEAS Initiative by working continuously on the following ten action items, many of which are underway: